 Ask a doctor before using opioid medicine if you are breastfeeding.
 Tell your doctor if you notice severe drowsiness or slow breathing in the nursing baby.

 How should I take Lorcet?

 Follow all directions on your prescription label.
 Never take Lorcet in larger amounts, or for longer than prescribed.
 An overdose can damage your liver or cause death.
-Tell your doctor if the medicine seems to stop working as well in relieving your pain.
+Tell your doctor if you feel an increased urge to use more of this medicine.